 A fit with a Gaussian function with constant offset yields a standard deviation $\sigma_x^{\rm quad}$ of 41 μm.
 This value is the result of various contributions.
 Firstly, the statistical precision of a position measurement is acquired from a track fit of the quad hits with hit errors.
-The statistical precision of the position at the center of the quad is 25 μm.
-Furthermore, there is a systematic deviation of 9 μm in the pixel plane after the correction as discussed in section 5.6, and an additional systematic deviation in the x-direction of 17 μm along the drift direction.
-The latter is most likely due to electric field inhomogeneities.
+This statistical precision of the position at the center of the quad is 25 μm.
+Furthermore, there is a systematic deviation of 9 μm in the pixel plane in the fiducial region after the correction as discussed in section 5.6.
+Additionally, there is a systematic deviation in the x-direction of 17 μm along the drift direction most likely due to electric field inhomogeneities.
+This is the x-deviation as a function of z-position, which should not be confused with the z-deviation as a function of x and y-position that was mentioned before in section 5.7.

-In addition, the precision of the telescope is limited due to multiple scattering in the setup.
+In addition, the precision is limited due to multiple scattering in the setup.
 The precision was calculated with a simple simulation of the setup using the approach to multiple scattering suggested by reference [11].
-The setup has multiple scattering contributions from the telescope planes $(0.075\%~X_0$ per plane) [12], the air $(0.084\%~X_0)$, the TPC gas $(0.09\%~X_0)$ and the two Kapton foils $(0.035\%~X_0)$ [11].
-By comparing the track angle in the first three telescope planes and the second three telescope planes, the total radiation length of the setup is estimated to be $0.82\%~X_0$ $(0.66\%~X_0$ expected).
-From the simulation the telescope precision at the quad is estimated to be $22~\mu m$.
+The setup has multiple scattering contributions from the telescope planes (0.075% X_0 per plane) [12], the air (0.084% X_0), the TPC gas (0.09% X_0) and the two Kapton foils (0.035% X_0) [11].
+By comparing the track angle in the first three telescope planes and the second three telescope planes, the total radiation length of the setup is estimated to be 0.82% X_0 (0.66% X_0 expected).
+From the simulation the multiple scattering contribution at the position of the quad center is estimated to be 22 μ m.